kiwisincebirth/TRS-80-ROMS/README.md

 * Replaced all disassembler generated labels with meaningful labels.
 * Ensured all jumps (JR and JP) reference valid code labels.
 * Replaced all $3xxx hardware references with `.EQU` definitions.
-* Replaced all $4xxx buffer references with `.EQU` definitions, with a single `.EQU $4000` reference.
+* Replaced all $4xxx buffer references with `.EQU` definitions.
 * Replaced all $xx byte references with appropriate decimal or ascii values, and/or `.EQU` definitions.
-* Replaced all generated op-code with Byte `.DB` definitions for DataTables/Text/Constants/Etc
+* Replaced all generated op-code with Byte `.DB` `.DW` definitions for DataTables/Text/Constants/Etc
 * Added code documentation from various sources at the code block / function level.
 * Replaced incorrect op-codes, where Better Else "Trick" was used.
 See Reference below.